 History, Philosophy, What We Do, and Principals

-The Teaching Crèche® took its name from the acrylic sculpture conceived and designed by Anthony Coticelli in the late 1970’s, based on his background in Theology and Philosophy.
-It was constructed with wood and other material to house his Nativity figures.
+The Teaching Crèche sculpture was conceived and designed by Anthony Coticelli in the late 1970’s, based on his background in Theology and Philosophy.
+It was constructed with wood and other material.
 The simple, meager material and design represents the poverty and humanity of the Infant Christ; the symbols that comprise the design evoke His Divinity.
 Initially, Mr. Coticelli thought to market his idea in wood.
 But the costs involved would have made the sculpture too expensive for most families, and manufacturing it would have involved nations who do not exemplify the Teachings of Christ, either in the treatment of their workers and countrymen or in their interactions with other nations.
 The use of acrylic has helped to make the sculpture:

 - Spiritually inspirational